Giunti Editore: History

-In the thirties of the twentieth century, Renato Giunti began to collaborate with the Florentine publishing house R. Bemporad & son, representing one of the partners.
+In the 1930s, Renato Giunti began to collaborate with the Florentine publishing house R. Bemporad & son, representing one of the partners.
 He later became general manager.

 After the Second World War Renato Giunti took over the company, to which he gave the name "Bemporad Marzocco".
 In 1956 he became owner and managing director.

 In 1960 it acquired the Florentine publishing house Barbèra, which had started its activity in 1855.
 In 1965 all the acquired publishing houses were brought together in the Giunti Publishing Consortium.
 In 1975, Sergio Giunti, a Renato'son, succeeded his father as head of the Consortium.

 Until the mid-eighties, Giunti edited a few magazines, including: "La Vita Scholastica" (born in 1947) and "Contemporary Psychology", which appeared in 1974.
 In 1986 Sergio Giunti started an important publishing project in the magazine sector launching on market, six monthly cultural magazines: "Art and Dossier", "History and Dossier", "Medicine and Dossier", "Music and Dossier", "Science and Dossier", to which "Archeologia Viva" is added, all with innovative formula of the magazine with a monographic dossier at the center.